 No business can fully predict all of the idiotic ways in which their products and services will be misused by customers, and there are armies of personal injury lawyers ready to exploit the folly of potential clients.

-It may seem superfluous to put a notice that reads “Do not Attempt to Stop Chainsaw Blade with Hand,” in the instruction manual for that particular piece of equipment, but it could save Stihl, Poulan, Makita and the others who make these machines a fortune in an injury lawsuit.
+It may seem superfluous to put a notice that reads “Do Not Attempt to Stop Chainsaw Blade with Hand” in the instruction manual for that particular piece of equipment, but it could save Stihl, Poulan, Makita, and the others who make these machines a fortune in injury lawsuits.

 - Doctors at a California hospital rushed to the aid of a very sick woman.
 The woman’s daughters, who witnessed the attempts to save their mother’s life, claimed the experience exposed them to needless emotional distress.
 This case went all the way to the California Supreme Court before it was denied.

 - A drunk crawled under a parked truck and fell asleep.
 When the inevitable happened (yep: squished), who’s responsible?
 According to a lawsuit filed by his mother, everybody—except, of course, him.

 - The world has been deeply shocked by news of priests sexually abusing children.
 But, writes Randy Cassingham, one “priest was upset that one of his victims came forward and told a newspaper the story of being repeatedly raped—so he sued his victim for not keeping his mouth shut.”

 - Karen Norman, 23, was drunk when she accidentally backed her Honda car into Galveston Bay.
 She was unable to unlock her seatbelt and drowned.
 Ms. Norman’s parents sued the car company on the grounds that its seatbelt could not be operated under water.
 A jury agreed and awarded the Normans $65 million, but they didn’t collect because the case was thrown out on appeal.